Common Sugar Ants

 Keith's Pro Tips

-"Once ant populations are controlled, prevent these pests from traveling indoors with quarterly insecticide applications and sealing cracks and crevices with caulk."
+"Once ant populations are controlled, prevent these pests from traveling indoors by applying quarterly insecticides and sealing cracks and crevices with caulk."

 Common Sugar Ants: How to Get Rid of Sugar Ants

-This page is a general DIY control guide for various ants considered sugar ants invading in and around your home.
-Follow this guide and the attached links to learn more about these sugar ants and how to completely kill and control them with our recommended steps and products.
+This page is a general DIY control guide for various ants, considered sugar ants, that invade and around your home.
+Follow this guide and the attached links to learn more about these sugar ants and how to kill and control them completely with our recommended steps and products.

-Sugar ants are usually a problem during the spring and summer months, making their way into homes through small crack, crevices, and voids that most homeowners are not aware of.
-When these ants do make their way into your home, they quickly overtake areas used for storage of food and water like kitchens.
-Sugar ants are often drawn to your property by detecting sweet aromas from food to liquids hence their nickname.
+Sugar ants are usually a problem during the spring and summer months.
+They make their way into homes through small cracks, crevices, and voids that most homeowners are not aware of.
+When these ants do make their way into your home, they quickly overtake areas used for storage of food and water, like kitchens.
+Sugar ants are often drawn to your property by detecting sweet aromas from food and liquids, hence their nickname.

-Ant species most commonly referred to as sugar ants, are called argentine ants, carpenter ants, odorous house ants, pavement ants, and pharaoh ants.
+Ant species, most commonly referred to as sugar ants, are called argentine ants, carpenter ants, odorous house ants, pavement ants, and pharaoh ants.
 These sugar ants are most encountered indoors within the walls and around the piping of homes throughout the United States.
-Other sugar ants species such as acrobat ants, little black ants, and rover ants are usually found outdoors in colonies within the ground under stones, fallen debris, and near trash cans.
-Each of these species have large colonies with one or multiple queens.
+Other sugar ant species, such as acrobat ants, little black ants, and rover ants, are usually found outdoors in colonies within the ground under stones, fallen debris, and near trash cans.
+Each of these species has large colonies with one or multiple queens.

-Though sugar ants are not immediately dangerous to homeowners, they are an annoying, and numerous pests that can be difficult to control.
-Not all species of sugar ants respond to baits and pesticide material in the same way, therefore if you know which ant is the problem then you can quickly control the infestation.
-Here in this article you can learn which sugar ant is infesting your home and which control solution will help to give the highest chances of elimination.
+Though sugar ants are not immediately dangerous to homeowners, they are annoying, and numerous pests can be difficult to control.
+Not all species of sugar ants respond to baits and pesticide material in the same way, so if you know which ant is the problem, you can quickly control the infestation.
+In this article, you can learn which sugar ant is infesting your home and which control solution will help give you the highest chances of elimination.

 What is a Sugar Ant?